fireduck64/jelectrum/README.md

 ----------

 DB:
-Install and setup mangodb.
+Install and setup mongodb.
 A single node instance is just fine.
 Run mongodb on SSD if possible.

 Make your SSL cert:
 ./makekey.sh